ARM-software/acle/main/acle.md

   int32_t __smulbb(int32_t, int32_t);
 ```

-Multiplies two 16-bit signed integers, i.e. the low halfwords of the
+Multiplies two 16-bit signed integers, that is, the low halfwords of the
 operands.

 ``` c